-Steve Jobs was known for ambitious projects and his last one was a super yacht, named Venus.
+Steve Jobs was known for ambitious projects and his last one was a superyacht, named Venus.
 BBuiltby Feadship and designed by the renowned Philippe Stark, Job’s Super Yacht is worth 100 million euros.

 The Apple founder enlisted the expertise of designer Phillippe Starck to create his one-of-a-kind sailing paradise.
 Additionally, he hired the chief designer of the Apple Stores to make structural glass for the yacht.
-Venus’ Super Yacht is crafted with strong aluminium and still, and a row of 27-inch iMacs are used by the ship’s captain to navigate in the wheelhouse.
+Venus’ Super Yacht is crafted with strong aluminum and still, and a row of 27-inch iMacs are used by the ship’s captain to navigate in the wheelhouse.

-Philippe Starck spoke about creating Venus in an interview with French Vanity Fair last year, revealing that the super yacht contains six bedrooms and a home automation system to communicate between the kids’ living quarters in the front of the ship, and the adult quarters in the back – so there would be no need for yelling.
+Philippe Starck spoke about creating Venus in an interview with French Vanity Fair last year, revealing that the superyacht contains six bedrooms and a home automation system to communicate between the kids’ living quarters in the front of the ship, and the adult quarters in the back – so there would be no need for yelling.
 In Starck’s words: